 GIS is a booming area of job growth.
 GIS Analysts and Specialists use GIS software such as ArcMap to study different phenomena of the earth.

-Analyzing the profitability of a location versus another is an essential step for many businesses.
+Analyzing the profitability of one location versus another is an essential step for many businesses.
 Location analysts are also utilized by government and non-profit groups.

 Looking at and analyzing the world through satellite and aerial images, geographers who utilize remote sensing are a part of a growing field utilized by numerous sources such as NASA, NOAA, etc.

-Everyday something new is being discovered about the world we live.
+Every day something new is being discovered about the world we live in.
 Researchers with a background in geography may have access to and training with different methodologies which may give their research project the edge.

 Geography is a fundamental component of a well-rounded K-12 education.
 Instructors with an established knowledge of geography are desirable to administrators because they provide the opportunity to strenghten a very important aspect of their program.

-The science of the flow and eb of traffic is just as complex as building the infrastructure itself.
-Transportation Planners and Managers utiltize tools such as GIS and surveys in order to understand the transportation needs and wants of an area.
-This information is then used to plan for future development.
+The science of the ebb and flow of traffic is just as complex as building the infrastructure itself.
+Transportation Planners and Managers utilize tools such as GIS and surveys in order to understand the transportation needs and desires of a particular area.
+This information can be used to plan for future development.

-Cities are complex systems with patterns and trends which may be overlooked by the un-trained eye.
-Urban and City Planners study these complexities of an urban environment in order to build new or improve current cities.
+Cities are complex systems with patterns and trends which may be overlooked by the untrained eye.
+Urban and City Planners study the complexities of an urban environment in order to build new or improve upon current city plans.